Aarhus-University-MPE/Ice-Nucleation-Controller/README.md

 # Ice-Nucleation

-Ice Nucleation Controller is a system used to perform high precision ice nucleation experiments.
-System temperature range is from +10°C to -30°C. A specified temperature gradient is held throughout experiments using a cooling circuit consisting of a closed water loop and a PID controlled pair of peltier elements.
-Temperatures are measured using a FLIR A655sc thermal camera and run-time calibrated using a thermistor in a fixed calibration cavity.
-Freezing temperatures for each sample are estimated using extracted temperature gradients and can be used for further processing.
+The Ice Nucleation Controller is a system designed for conducting highly precise ice nucleation experiments within a specified temperature range of +10°C to -30°C. The system maintains a consistent temperature gradient throughout the experiments by employing a cooling circuit that incorporates a closed water loop and a pair of Peltier elements regulated by a PID controller.
+Temperature measurements are carried out using a FLIR A655sc thermal camera, which is corrected in real-time using a thermistor placed within a fixed calibration cavity.
+The freezing temperatures of each sample are estimated based on the extracted thermal camera temperatures, and these estimates can be utilized for subsequent processing.

 ## System Description
 One primary component of INC is the Cooling Base.
 Temperature controlled gallium **(A)** contained in the Top Copper Base **(B)** houses the PCR plate.
 Temperature and gradient is controlled with a pair of PID regulated Peltier Elements **(C)**, coupled with a Water Cooler Base Plates **(D)**, both are mounted in the Bottom Copper Base **(E)**.
 A Vapor Chamber **(F)** ensures a minimal distribution gradient.
 Control and calibration temperature is measured with